govuk-one-login/life-events-platform/doc/connecting-to-hosted-databases.md

 per environment, which is in the same VPC as the database and therefore allowed to connect to it.
 You can connect to this EC2 instance via SSH.

+Access to the bastion host is IP allowlisted.
+The list of allowed IPs is defined in terraform as `externally_allowed_cidrs`.

 ## Getting SSH keys
 It may be easier to get these from another member of the team.
 If not, or for a new environment: